spacelift-io/user-documentation/docs/concepts/policy/README.md

 | [Task](task-run-policy.md)                     | Blocks suspicious [tasks](../run/task.md) from running                                         | Negative              | `set<string>`      | `deny`                                                    |
 | [Trigger](trigger-policy.md)                   | Selects [stacks](../stack/README.md) for which to trigger a [tracked run](../run/tracked.md)   | Positive              | `set<string>`      | `trigger`                                                 |

+!!! tip
+    We maintain a [library of example policies](https://github.com/spacelift-io/spacelift-policies-example-library) that are ready to use or that you could tweak to meet your specific needs.

+    If you cannot find what you are looking for, please reach out to [our support](../../product/support/README.md#contact-support) and we will craft a policy to do exactly what you need.

 ## How it works

 Spacelift uses an open-source project called [**Open Policy Agent**](https://www.openpolicyagent.org/){: rel="nofollow"} and its rule language, [**Rego**](https://www.openpolicyagent.org/docs/latest/policy-language/){: rel="nofollow"}**,** to execute user-defined pieces of code we call **Policies** at various decision points.
 Policies come in different flavors that we call **types**, with each type being executed at a different decision point.